LCTT/TranslateProject/sources/tech/20160815 The cost of small modules.md

 First off, the bundle-collapser plugin seems to be a valuable addition to Browserify.
 If you’re not using it in production, then your bundle will be a bit larger and slower than it would be otherwise (although I must admit the difference is slight).
 Alternatively, you could switch to Webpack and get an even faster bundle without any extra configuration.
 (Note that it pains me to say this, since I’m a diehard Browserify fanboy.)

 However, these results clearly show that Webpack and Browserify both underperform compared to Rollup and Closure Compiler, and that the gap widens the more modules you add.
-Unfortunately I’m not sure [Webpack 2](https://gist.github.com/sokra/27b24881210b56bbaff7) will solve any of these problems, because although they’ll be [borrowing some ideas from Rollup](http://www.2ality.com/2015/12/webpack-tree-shaking.html), they seem to be more focused on the[tree-shaking aspects](http://www.2ality.com/2015/12/bundling-modules-future.html) and not the scope-hoisting aspects.
-(Update: a better name is “inlining,” and the Webpack team is [working on it](https://github.com/webpack/webpack/issues/2873#issuecomment-240067865).)
+Unfortunately I’m not sure [Webpack 2][33] will solve any of these problems, because although they’ll be [borrowing some ideas from Rollup][34], they seem to be more focused on the [tree-shaking aspects][35] and not the scope-hoisting aspects.
+(Update: a better name is “inlining,” and the Webpack team is [working on it][36].)

 Given these results, I’m surprised Closure Compiler and Rollup aren’t getting much traction in the JavaScript community.
-I’m guessing it’s due to the fact that (in the case of the former) it has a Java dependency, and (in the case of the latter) it’s still fairly immature and doesn’t quite work out-of-the-box yet (see [Calvin’s Metcalf’s comments](https://github.com/rollup/rollup/issues/552) for a good summary).
+I’m guessing it’s due to the fact that (in the case of the former) it has a Java dependency, and (in the case of the latter) it’s still fairly immature and doesn’t quite work out-of-the-box yet (see [Calvin’s Metcalf’s comments][37] for a good summary).

 Even without the average JavaScript developer jumping on the Rollup/Closure bandwagon, though, I think npm package authors are already in a good position to help solve this problem.
 If you npm install lodash, you’ll notice that the main export is one giant JavaScript module, rather than what you might expect given Lodash’s hyper-modular nature (require('lodash/uniq'), require('lodash.uniq'), etc.).
-For PouchDB, we made a similar decision to [use Rollup as a prepublish step](http://pouchdb.com/2016/01/13/pouchdb-5.2.0-a-better-build-system-with-rollup.html), which produces the smallest possible bundle in a way that’s invisible to users.
+For PouchDB, we made a similar decision to [use Rollup as a prepublish step][38], which produces the smallest possible bundle in a way that’s invisible to users.

-I also created [rollupify](https://github.com/nolanlawson/rollupify) to try to make this pattern a bit easier to just drop-in to existing Browserify projects.
-The basic idea is to use imports and exports within your own project ([cjs-to-es6](https://github.com/nolanlawson/cjs-to-es6) can help migrate), and then use require() for third-party packages.
+I also created [rollupify][39] to try to make this pattern a bit easier to just drop-in to existing Browserify projects.
+The basic idea is to use imports and exports within your own project ([cjs-to-es6][40] can help migrate), and then use require() for third-party packages.
 That way, you still have all the benefits of modularity within your own codebase, while exposing more-or-less one big module to your users.
 Unfortunately, you still pay the costs for third-party modules, but I’ve found that this is a good compromise given the current state of the npm ecosystem.

 So there you have it: one horse-sized JavaScript duck is faster than a hundred duck-sized JavaScript horses.
 Despite this fact, though, I hope that our community will eventually realize the pickle we’re in – advocating for a “small modules” philosophy that’s good for developers but bad for users – and improve our tools, so that we can have the best of both worlds.